 Muhammad Umair

-My father worked in a factory, and he could not afford to send me to a private school, so I went to the nearest government school – Government Boys High School Qila Lachman Singh.
+My father worked in a factory and we could not afford a private school.
+Despite the tough financial circumstances, my parents were determined to send me to school.
+So, I was enrolled in the nearest government institute – Government Boys High School Qila Lachman Singh, Lahore.

 Related Post